 How to Repair the Push Buttons on a Bosh Hot Water Controller

 The second problem I had was my increase temperature button on the Bosch Controller YPRM66XB didn’t work.
-I could decrease the temperature fine but not increase.
+I could decrease the temperature fine but not increase it.
 So the unit came off the wall again to diagnose this new problem.
 To simulate the button, I used a multi-meter on the button set to OHMS and pressed the button.
 No change in resistance to something on the button was faulty.

 Now, these buttons are tiny so you can solder new ones on.
 In the short turn, I used a small cable to touch these 2 points shown on the Picture top left (2x pen lines) drawn on the circuit board.